littleant/auto-darkmode-switcher/Readme.md

 # Troubleshooting

 Execute `systemctl --user list-timers`.
 If all went well, there should be a "auto-darkmode-switcher.time"-unit in the list.
-Exit by pressing "q".
+Exit by pressing <kbd>Q</kbd>.

 # How to stop the script